ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

       :arg source: source pixmap.
       :type source: :ref:`Pixmap`

-      :arg irect_like irect: The area to be copied.
+      :arg IRect irect: The area to be copied.

       .. note:: Example: Suppose you have two pixmaps, `pix1` and `pix2` and you want to copy the lower right quarter of `pix2` to `pix1` such that it starts at the top-left point of `pix1`.
 Use the following snippet: